Elections

 There are two non-residential rolls:

-• the roll of non-resident owners of rateable land; and
+• Roll of non-resident owners of rateable land; and

 These two rolls are combined with the residential roll to form the roll of electors for the Council area, which is used during an election.
 The residential roll is the list of people who live in the Council area and are eligible to vote in elections.